 We wish to do nothing for “religious effect” but rather to operate in natural low-key, non-hype patterns.
 We desire to do the ministry of Christ with joy in a naturally supernatural way.
 We aim to walk in the Spirit and see real supernatural works of God.
 We aim also to function on the natural plane based on God’s leading in conjunction with excellent, relational thinking.
 (James 1:5)

-To live generosity is an outworking of our faith in the unchanging nature of a generous and giving God.
-He has provided us with everything need, therefore we are to be generous with all that has been given to us, as a direct response to who He is.
+To live generously is an outworking of our faith in the unchanging nature of a generous and giving God.
+He has provided us with everything we need, therefore we are to be generous with all that has been given to us, as a direct response to who He is.
 (Ephesians 2:4-5; Psalm 24:1; 1 Timothy 6:17-19)

 We want to blur the lines between everyday life and church, we are more concerned with equipping and releasing the dispersed church in the local community than just maintaining meetings.
 Living with the premise that the whole of life is spiritual, we try not to operate by compartmentalising our lives.